samrickman/lft-bot-nhs/readme.md

-# NHS Lateral Flow Checker Jan 2022
+# Automated NHS Lateral Flow Test Software

-This is a simple piece of software which orders Lateral Flow Tests from the NHS Website.
+This is a simple piece of software which orders Lateral Flow Tests from the GOV.UK Website.

 It requires you to enter your NHS-registered username and password.
 It then opens a browser and completes the web form for you.
-If tests are unavailable, it waits five minutes and retries.
+If tests are unavailable, it waits five minutes and retries, until tests are available.

-It runs on your local machine and does not send your email address or password anywhere, other than entering it into the NHS website.
+It runs on your local machine and does not send your email address or password anywhere, other than into the NHS website.
 You can confirm this by checking the source (`MainWindow.cs`).

 ### Requirements